-THE DEADLINE FOR SUBMITTING APPEALS FROM THE INTERIM DEVELOPMENT CONTROL ORDINANCE IS MAY 22, 2015, AT 5:00 PM AT THE CITY CLERK’S OFFICE.
-NO APPEALS WILL BE ACCEPTED AFTER THAT DATE.
+THE DEADLINE FOR SUBMITTING PIPELINE APPEALS FROM THE INTERIM DEVELOPMENT CONTROL ORDINANCE WAS ON MAY 22, 2015, AT 5:00 PM.
+NO PIPELINE APPEALS WILL BE ACCEPTED AFTER THAT DATE.

 |IDCO: Processing Single-Family Applications for Building Permits and Planning Entitlements from March 18 through March 31, 2015.|

 |Click here to learn more about Current Planning projects in Burbank|

 |Disney Studios Development Agreement Amendment|

 |Proposed "First Street Village" Mixed Use Project in downtown Burbank|